RJuanJo/etl_workshop2/README.md

 ### Overview ###
 _For this time, the project consists of automating the appropriate ETL process using Airflow, where these data are stored in a database and Google Drive, to finally create a dashboard with Power BI._
 - _Docker is used as a tool to run and utilize Apache Airflow on a Windows operating system._
 - _Google Drive API provided by Google Cloud is used to transfer the processed data to our Google Drive.
-Theres how to get the API:_

-   **Enable the Google Drive API**

-  First, you need to enable the Google Drive API for your project on Google Cloud Platform:

-  Go to the Google [Cloud Console](https://console.cloud.google.com/welcome/new).

-   **Select or create a project.**

-  Go to "APIs & Services" > "Library."

-  Search for "Google Drive API" and enable it.

-    **Create credentials**

-  To authenticate, you need to create credentials:

-  Inside the console, go to "Credentials" and choose "Create credentials."

-  Select "Service account".

-  Save the JSON credentials file, which will include your access key.

 ### Table of Contents ###
 - [Setup](#setup)